flatironinstitute/finufft/devel/v2spec.md

 Joakim: if ordering is C not F, simply flip kx and ky pointers to NU locs.
 (t1, t2 only, d=2 or d=3).

+Old decisions:

+* Decided not to detect whether "many" is called in guru (ie, n_transf>1) via shape of input U array.
+This won't work for t3 many.
+Instead force guru py user to give n_transf up front, in C++ guru.